Don't fancy yourself as a fancy cookie maker? Check out these Easy Decorated Christmas Cookies, they're one-bowl, no-mixer and simply delish!

 When ready to bake, preheat oven to 350˚F. Remove cookies from refrigerator and bake for 12-16 minutes or until just beginning to turn golden at the edges.
 Rotate pans halfway through for even browning.
 Cool completely before icing.

-Place buttercream in a pastry bag fitted with a small round icing tip (I used a Wilton #5 round tip).
-Starting at the upper edge of one cookie, pipe the Christmas trees by making lines that are increasingly wider, stopping about ¼-inch above the lower edge of the cookie (see pictures above).
+Place buttercream in a pastry bag fitted with a small round icing tip (I used a Wilton #3 round tip).
+Starting at the upper edge of one cookie, pipe the Christmas trees by making increasingly wider lines, stopping about ¼-inch above the lower edge of the cookie (see pictures in the post).
 Immediately sprinkle trees with a few more white nonpareils.
 Set aside to dry.

-Once cookies have been dried for several hours, they can be stacked in an airtight container.
+Once cookies have been dried for 4-5 hours or overnight, they can be stacked in an airtight container.